gedw99/gio-transport/README.md

 ## How ?

-The following ideass are to be explored, to see what is the best and easiest approach:
+The following ideas are to be explored, to see what is the best and easiest approach:

-1. Pointstar websockets might work jsut fien with the NATS Websockets, without any caddy.
+1. Pointstar websockets might work with the NATS Websockets, without any caddy.

-In Pointstar what we dont know yet is if the https://github.com/nhooyr/websocket client websockets are compatible with the  https://github.com/nats-io/nats.go/blob/main/ws.go web sockets server.
+In Pointstar what we dont know yet if the https://github.com/nhooyr/websocket client websockets are compatible with the  https://github.com/nats-io/nats.go/blob/main/ws.go web sockets server.
 This is the first thing to try !!

 2. Integration of Caddy Auth with NATS Auth.